digitalocean/navigators-guide/book/03-backup/ch07-storage-on-digitalocean.md

 Object storage differs significantly from traditional file system hierarchies, so we need to take a look at Spaces' underlying components to fully understand its advantages and detriments.

-Spaces in particular is built on top of an open-source project called Ceph.
+Spaces and Volumes in particular are built on top of an open-source project called Ceph.
 If you want to learn more about Ceph, DigitalOcean's very own Anthony D'Atri and Vaibhav Bhembre are co-authors on [Learning Ceph - Second Edition: Unifed, scalable, and reliable open source storage solution](https://www.amazon.com/Learning-Ceph-scalable-reliable-solution-ebook/dp/B01NBP2D9I).

 On the front end, an object is a binary blob that includes your file contents with some added attributes, like metadata.
 On the back end, the object storage device (OSD) is the physical drive storing data and Ceph's RADOS Gateway (RGW) provides the interface with the storage objects.